pingcap/tidb-dev-guide/src/understand-tidb/memory-management-mechanism.md

 # Memory Management Mechanism

-In TiDB, we set a memory usage quota for a query, and introduce two interfaces called `Tracker` and `OOMAction` for memory management.
+TiDB's memory management basically consists of a memory usage quota settings for each query, and two interfaces, called `Tracker` and `OOMAction`.

 ## Tracker